Thomas Puccio: Early life

 Puccio was born in 1944 in Brooklyn, New York, to Matthew and Jeanette Puccio.
 He attended Brooklyn Preparatory School before going on to Fordham University (graduating in 1966) and Fordham University School of Law (graduating in 1969).

 Career

 After law school he joined the Brooklyn office of the United States Attorney for the Eastern District of New York as an assistant prosecutor.
 He became the office's chief of criminal division in 1973 and two years later became executive assistant to the United States Attorney, David G. Trager.
 In 1976, he became the head of the Organized Crime Strike Force for the Eastern District of New York.

 Abscam

-Puccio supervised the two-year Abscam undercover investigation, along with Assistant Director Neil J. Welch, who headed the Federal Bureau of Investigation's New York division.
+Puccio supervised the two-year Abscam undercover investigation, along with Assistant Director Neil Welch, who headed the Federal Bureau of Investigation's New York division.
 In 1980 and 1981, he was the chief prosecutor in four of the eight trials resulting from the investigation.
-He secured the convictions of several elected officials, including U.S. Senator Harrison A. Williams, U.S. Rep. Michael J. Myers, and Camden, New Jersey mayor Angelo Errichetti.
+He secured the convictions of several elected officials, including U.S. senator Harrison A. Williams, U.S. Rep. Michael J. Myers, and Camden, New Jersey mayor Angelo Errichetti.